9 FAM 402.13

 9 FAM 402.13-5(D) Effect of Labor Disputes

 b.
 Should you receive notification from DHS, the Department, or another official source that a previously approved petition has been suspended because of a strike or other labor dispute, you must defer visa issuance and follow whatever instructions are given regarding the disposition of the suspended petition.
-If you have any questions regarding the validity of a particular petition, you must query the approving DHS office directly.
+If you have any questions regarding the validity of a particular petition, you may contact your post liaison at CA/VO/F.

 9 FAM 402.13-6 Petition Procedures

 9 FAM 402.13-6(A) Using Form I-129, Petition for a Nonimmigrant Worker, to File Petition

 a.
 A U.S. or foreign employer uses Form I-129, Petition for a Nonimmigrant Worker, to classify an alien as O-1 or O-2.

 b.
 Form I-129 must be filed only with the DHS Service Center having jurisdiction.
 The petition may not be filed more than one year before the actual need for the alien's services.
 Form I-129 is also used to request extensions of petition validity and extensions of stay in O status.
 (See 9 FAM 402.13-8 below.)